ZunoTales - Magical Storytelling for Kids

 Final Thought

-Age-appropriate stories for kids are not about limiting imagination.
-They are about giving each child the right doorway into imagination.
+Age-appropriate storytelling for kids is not about limiting imagination.
+It is about giving each child the right doorway into imagination.

-Start with the child's age, watch their response, and adjust.
+Start with the child's age, add their interests, watch their response, and adjust.
 The best story is the one that makes a child feel capable, curious, and ready to hear one more page.